YanDoroshenko/Ergodash/README.md

 This is pretty self explanatory, first attach the standoffs to the plate and then screw the bottom cover in place.
 Attach the rubber feet.

-> Note: the case comes with 6mm standoffs which are way to short for use with a standard 1.5 mm thich plate, standoffs of the appropriate length (8-9 mm) can be found on eBay dirt cheap
+> Note: The case comes with 6mm standoffs which are way to short for use with a standard 1.5 mm thich plate, standoffs of the appropriate length (8-9 mm) can be found on eBay dirt cheap

 ![](.img/case.jpg)